How to Annotate PDF with GroupDocs Annotation .NET (C#)

 When to Use GroupDocs.Annotation vs. Alternatives

-Choose GroupDocs.Annotation when:
+Choose GroupDocs.Annotation when you need:

 Frequently Asked Questions